KalebNails/Example_Code/Python/README.md

 ## example_bokeh_sensor_graph ##
 I don't remember exactly what this is, but I believe its a way to generate multiple tables in bokeh and the tables will all be in different tabs.

+## measure_performance.py ##
+Wonderful code that I found online that uses a decorator to report all kinds of details about a function such as consumed ram, and time it took to ran. great for optimizing

+## effective_area_structs.py ##
+This will take input points and their effective area of a body, give you the centriod, the shifted points, and the equation for stress and shear flow.
+As well as q_out-q_in for every point which you can use to solve.
+I also have a matlab version

+## effective_area_structs_fromC.py ##
+This is the same as effective_area_structs.py, but it starts you of from if you are given your centriod and shifted points already